 If you pay a little more for the Roomba i7+, it comes with a self-emptying clean base while Roborock S6 MaxV stops cleaning when its dustbin needs emptying.
 The Roomba i7 vacuum doesn’t just clean the floor on its own, it empties itself too with automatic dirt disposal in the clean base dustbin.

 The Roomba i7 is built with a system that detects while Roborock S6 isn’t.
 Roomba i7 can recognize high-traffic spots making and go over the zones a few times until it is clean.
 With its automatic dirt disposal, it detects spots and cleans.

 Comparing the Roborock S6 vs Roomba i7, both products are different in terms of their battery capacity.
 The Roborock S6 MaxV comes with 5200 mAh while the Roomba i7 only has 3300 mAh.

 This means the S6 should vacuum for longer, but as both have a recharge and resume, it’s not a massive thing to worry about.

 Unlike the Roborock S6, a Wi-fi connected Roomba i7 can indicate when its bin is full by illuminating or blinking the full bin indicator.

 Remote Viewing Software Feature

-Whether you’re curious about your pets or unsure if you closed your door when you left home, the Roborock S6 MaxV can help you keep track of your home when you’re away through a software feature named “Remote Viewing.”
+Whether you’re curious about your pets or unsure if you closed your door when you left home, the Roborock S6 MaxV can help you keep track of your home when you’re away through a software named “Remote Viewing.”

 This feature enables remote viewing of the camera on the robovac.
-With this update, you can see real-time video feed while controlling the movement of your robot vacuum.
+With this update, you can see a real-time video feed while controlling the movement of your robot vacuum.